Sammaye/MongoYii/readme.md

 ### EMongoAuthManager

-This is drop in replacement Yiis normal auth manager by [@tvollstaedt](https://github.com/tvollstaedt).
+This is a MongoDB replacement for Yiis auth manager by [@tvollstaedt](https://github.com/tvollstaedt).

 To use it simply place it in your configuration: